 Accoya wood was selected for the Squirrel Hill Passive House Duplex in Pittsburgh.
-Three coats of permeating and sealing stains are on the Accoya wood cladding.
-The rich, reddish-brown hue of the finished cladding isn’t the only feature of the shiplap-patterned outer walls that has the homeowner impressed, however.
+Three coats of permeating and sealing stains are on the Accoya wood siding.
+The rich, reddish-brown hue of the finished siding isn’t the only feature of the shiplap-patterned outer walls that has the homeowner impressed, however.
 The product’s durability, long warranty and low carbon footprint initially attracted the physicist and her physics-professor husband to the cladding on the exterior of the ultra-energy efficient passive house.

 “We were very impressed with the fact that the wood is used for building bridges and other projects that normally you wouldn’t dare to build with ordinary wood,” says homeowner Lucyna de Barbaro, who will move with her husband into one of the home’s two units.
 “Its promise of durability and its warranty make a big difference here.”